Non 12-Step Rehabilitation

 By treating the mental health aspects that often lay at the bottom of addiction, the addictive coping response becomes unnecessary and ineffective.

-Mental health, recovery, and self-esteem and empowerment are cornerstones of our approach to treatment.
+Mental health, recovery, self-esteem, and empowerment are cornerstones of our non-12 step approach to treatment.
 We recognize that isolation and separation create the basis of addiction.
 We, therefore provide guidance and support to reintegrate clients to achieve, grow, create, and soar.

-Find out more information on Alo Recovery’s Treatment Program
+Find out more information about Alo Recovery’s Treatment Program.